airbnb/ruby/README.md

     ```

 * <a name="access-modifiers"></a>Indent the `public`, `protected`, and
-    `private` methods as much the method definitions they apply to.
+    `private` methods an extra level.
 Leave one
     blank line above and below them.<sup>[[link](#access-modifiers)]</sup>

     ```ruby